Discussion –

 • Exploring cost-effective alternatives without compromising quality

 Scope refers to the specific goals, deliverables, features, and functions that characterise a project.
-The scope of a project should be clearly defined at the beginning of the project.
+The scope of a project should be clearly defined at the beginning to prevent misunderstandings and scope creep.

 Key aspects of the scope constraint include: